hashicorp/da-connect-demo/docker_compose/README.md

 // e.g. docker exec -it connect_Postgres_1 /bin/bash
 ```

-* By default all Intentions are set to deny at startup `consul intention create -deny '*' '*'`

 ## Show connect is running and a root certificate has been created
 Consul is running as 8500 inside the container but this is mapped to 8501 outside of docker, the following command will show the root certificate which has automatically been generated for the Connect CA.